 OriginatedDistributed across the history of schooling, but the most prominent models and modes are rooted in notions of objective measurement and standardized production that rose to cultural prominence during the Scientific and Industrial Revolutions.

-SynopsisTechnically, Assessment and Evaluation encompass any activity intended to monitor student learning.
+SynopsisTechnically, the category of Assessment and Evaluation encompasses any activity intended to monitor student learning.
 It can be planned or spontaneous; it can be focused on improving an individual’s learning or more generally concerned with monitoring an educational system; it can be systematic or haphazard; it can be grounded in the science of learning, or it can be beholden to inherited and indefensible assumptions.
-Most often, dollops of all of these elements are rolled in together.
-A review of subdiscourses of Assessment and Evaluation affords more nuanced insight into the fault lines of opinion and practice that are currently represented among educators.
-In the following list, we attempt to emphasize this point by pointing to some of underlying metaphors that operate to orient practitioners’ attitudes and practices.
-To this end, we are following a tenet of Conceptual Metaphor Theory: these details are provided in part to offer clues as to why some indefensible beliefs are so pervasive, and why so many evidence-based theories and practices are rarely enacted.
+Most often, dollops of all of these elements are rolled in together, as might be inferred from the following constructs:

-- Formative Assessments – Usually contrasted with Summative Assessments, Formative Assessments include all in-process evaluations of student work, generally intended to offer timely and focused feedback to support more sophisticated learning processes and products.
-(Most often, the Attainment Metaphor figures centrally in discussions of Formative Assessments – which is to be expected, given the alignment of Formative Assessmentswith notions of progress toward attaining a goal.)
+- Formative Assessments (Low-Stakes Assessments) – Usually contrasted with Summative Assessments, Formative Assessments include all in-process evaluations of student work, generally intended to offer timely and focused feedback to support more sophisticated learning processes and products.
+(Most often, the Attainment Metaphor figures centrally in discussions of Formative Assessments – which is to be expected, given the alignment of Formative Assessments with notions of progress toward attaining a goal.)
+Associated constructs include: